 When you are making enchiladas, never use flour tortillas.
 These end up soggy and gross after they come out of the oven.
 This is a big no. Always make enchiladas with corn tortillas.

 Frying the corn tortilla is rather simple.
-Be sure to get fresh tortillas, preferable thinner tortillas.
+Be sure to get fresh tortillas, preferably thinner tortillas.
 Fry them lightly in a little bit of avocado oil—really only enough to coat the pan.
 You are only frying them enough to soften the tortilla, not enough for them to harden and darken.
 If you do, they become tostadas (which is another fun recipe to try and make another day).

 Set them down on a cutting board or cookie sheet lined with paper towels and pat them dry with other paper towels.
 Let them cool a little bit before you roll the enchilada, but don’t let them cool too much.